-Deciding to seek help
+Deciding to get help

 There’s lots of help available for people who are dependent on opioids.
 Some of this help involves taking medications.
 Other types involve talking and learning how to change your behaviour.
 Some involve moving into a rehabilitation clinic.
 There is no single treatment that is perfect for everybody.
 Different treatment types suit different people.